How do I use SpeedGrader?

 View Student Submission

-View the student's assignment in the main body of SpeedGrader.
+Once you have selected a student, view the student's assignment in the main body of SpeedGrader.

 View Submission Details